On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Relative Minimal Model Program over -factorial fourfolds

-If $\phi \colon X \dashrightarrow X^+$ is the corresponding flip, then since the flipping contraction $f \colon X \to Z$ is relatively F-regular (over a neighborhood of the image of the flipping locus) and $\phi$ is an isomorphism in codimension two, the flipped contraction $f^+ \colon X^+ \to Z$ is also relatively F-regular (see Lemma \ref{l-small}). \end{proof}
+If $\phi \colon X \dashrightarrow X^+$ is the corresponding flip, then since the flipping contraction $f \colon X \to Z$ is relatively F-regular (resp.\ completely relatively $+$-regular) over a neighbourhood of the image of the flipping locus and $\phi$ is an isomorphism in codimension two, the flipped contraction $f^+ \colon X^+ \to Z$ is also relatively F-regular (resp.\ completely relatively $+$-regular), see Lemma \ref{l-small}. \end{proof}

 \begin{remark} The same argument shows that Lemma \ref{l-2} holds in dimension two for every $F$-finite field of characteristic $p>0$ without the assumption that $B$ has standard coefficients, and so Theorem \ref{t-sflip} holds in dimension three for $p>0$ without the assumption that $\Delta$ has standard coefficients (the required result on the canonical ring being finitely generated in dimension two follows from \cite[Theorem 1.1 and 4.2]{tanaka16_excellent}).
 This gives a direct proof of the existence of flips needed in \cite{HW19a} without referring to \cite{hx13}. \end{remark}